microfundiv-lab/KpMAGs/README.md

 ## Post-processing scripts

-These scripts were used for downstream analysis and plotting
+These scripts were used for downstream analysis and plotting:

 ### Phylogenetic analysis